 Filiation and paternity are the same thing.
 If you were acknowledged or legitimated, your attorney should be able to obtain a Judgment of Paternity and ordering Vital Records to add his name to your birth certificate.
 However, how could this matter 28 years after his death?

 These are questions which cannot be answered without further review of the records either by an attorney or another physician.
 Blank pages and late signings are not unusual practices in and of themselves to warrant suspicion.
 Please keep in mind that you only have one year from the date of the...Read more »

 The non adopted stepchild has been reported to state authorities for neglect, exploitation of my elder family member whom died with the case still open.
 Death was 3 months ago.
 We the family a still waiting on answers from EPS, but afraid this stepchild has not only contributed to his death, but...
 Read more »

 These wrongs have remedies but you need to hire an attorney without delay to pursue them.
 Yes, as far as the bank is concerned the stepchild can drain the account.
 But a court can stop that.
 You must act quickly.

 I sent a question early this morning & was asked where the hit & run took place.
 It was Rayne, LA.
 I can't get anyone in that parish to release any info to me.
 He is not listed as an inmate, yet I can't even get the name of his insurance or his toxicology report.
-I'm disabled & I feel he or his ins...
+I'm disabled...
 Read more »

 I am sorry for your loss.
 If we have your husband’s name and the responding law enforcement agency, we can get a copy of the police report to utilize to file a claim with the responsible party’s insurance company to hold them accountable.